Meteor-Community-Packages/meteor-publish-composite/README.md

       find() {
           return Notifications.find();
       },
-      children(parentNotification) {
+      async children(parentNotification) {
-        // children is a function that returns an array of objects.
+        // children is a function (can be asynchronous) that returns an array of objects.
-        // It takes parent documents as arguments and dynamically builds children array. if (parentNotification.type === 'about_post') {
+        // It takes parent documents as arguments and dynamically builds children array. const userAllowsNotifications = await CustomUserLibrary.allowsNotifications(); // async children function allows the use of await to dynamically build children array

+        if (!userAllowsNotifications) {
+          return [];
+        }

+        if (parentNotification.type === 'about_post') {
           return [{
             find(notification) {